Student IT Resources

 - What you should know about DMCA violations by illegally sharing files over the network

-- How to set up your new email account and when it will be issued
+- How to get started and set up your new email account

 - Sign up for FITForum email list server

 - Learn about Canvas, our Online Learning Management System for Melbourne and Extended Studies students

 Preparing for the Semester to Start

 - Need help finding your classes?
 View the interactive campus map

 - Explore student software discounts and ESD MS Imagine Webstore